A House Divided (Dallas): Writing

 In January 1980, the producers and writers began plotting the culminating episodes for season 3.
 Executive producer Philip Capice says they decided to attempt to work in a ploy to hold interest over the summer.
 CBS ordered two extra episodes, which gave them a chance to weave many storylines into the scripts.
 He noted that "J.R. had developed into a character we felt everyone out there wanted to see get his comeuppance.
 And we did need that sort of a cliffhanger to carry us over to the new season."
 He said that there was consensus that a mystery with several suspects was optimal and that it should be a sudden event.
 Capice denied rumors that the shooting was a ploy to make it easy to write Hagman out of the script if his contract negotiations became too difficult.
-Producer Leonard Katzman, executive story consultant Art Lewis and story editor Camille Marchetta decided the actual culprit in mid-March by process of logical elimination with the belief that the audience should not be surprised by someone who was not important to the show as the shooter.
+Producer Leonard Katzman, executive story consultant Arthur Bernard Lewis and story editor Camille Marchetta decided the actual culprit in mid-March by process of logical elimination with the belief that the audience should not be surprised by someone who was not important to the show as the shooter.